AW.jpg

 Longer Read.

-Andrew is currently undertakinga period of research and development to identifying the potential for a community-led media in the north-east of England.
-This work involes making connections with appropriate individuals, groups, and organisations to develop relationships, ideas, and strategy, whilst researching both existing and historic examples of community-led media within the north-east and further afield.
+Andrew is currently undertaking period of research and development to identify potential for a community-led media in the north-east of England.
+This work involves making connections with appropriate individuals, groups, and organisations to develop relationships, ideas, and strategy, whilst researching both existing and historic examples of community-led media within the north-east and further afield.

-In 2023 Andrew co-created Learning Exchange Residencies - an artist residency opportunity offering time, space, and resource for artists based in the north-east to build connections and create potential for collaboration and co-learning.
-Between May - July 2025 six artists travelled to Nantes for mini-residencies hosted by Paradise.
-Between September 2023 - March 2024 twelve artists travelled to Rotterdam for mini-residencies hosted by Charlois aan het Water Foundation and Stichting N.A.C.
+In 2023, in partnership with SHED, Andrew launched Learning Exchange Residencies - an artist residency opportunity offering time, space, and resource for artists based in the north-east to build connections and create potential for collaboration and co-learning.
+To-date artists have travelled to Nantes, hosted by Paradise and Rotterdam, hosted by Charlois aan het Water Foundation and Stichting N.A.C.

-Between 2022-24 Andrew worked with community members, grass-rrots initiatives and arts organisations in the residential area of Shieldfield on a project called 100 People.
-The project produced a documentary feature film, 100 People: A Portrait of Co-existence (2023), and a community archive hosted by the community co-operative Dwellbeing Shieldfield (DS) and collectively owned by its members.
+Between 2022-24 Andrew worked with grass-roots initiatives, community members, and arts organisations, in the residential area of Shieldfield on a community portrait project called 100 People.
+The project produced the feature-length documentary film 100 People: A Portrait of Co-existence (2023) and a community archive hosted by the community co-op Dwellbeing Shieldfield (DS) and collectively owned by its members.

 In 2021 Andrew’s film This Trust Idea was screened at SIDE cinema as part of their Collective Now season alongside Andrea Luka Zimmerman, Rojava Film Commune and Unicorn Riot.